- Use hi-tech fabrics which are light, breathe well, and – most important of all – dry incredibly fast:

 - Boots fitted size: With the boot fully unlaced, move your foot as far forward in the boot as possible.
 If the boot is the proper size for your feet, you should be able to slip your index finger down inside the boot at the back of the ankle.

-- Maintain your feet: rinse your feet with soap every day; keep your feet dry; use clean socks; while walking there is no need to smear the feet in ointments, the body keeps suitable fattiness naturally; cover blisters in a designated bandaid as early as possible.
+- Maintain your feet: rinse your feet with soap every day; keep your feet dry; use clean socks; cut your nails before you descent; while walking there is no need to smear the feet in ointments, the body keeps suitable fattiness naturally; cover blisters in a designated bandaid as early as possible.

 - Get a water purifier, and you will not need to buy mineral water along your trip.

 - Take with you a small transparent bottle to the airport, empty it before the hand luggage security check, and refill it in the gates' hall.

 - Before flights and long journeys, secure the flashlight in the "off" position.

 - Fly with your trekking boots on.
 In case your luggage does not arrive, you can manage gathering equipment – buying, renting, sharing with your friends, etc. The probability to find shoes in your size is low, and start trekking with new shoes is not recommended.
 In addition, your backpack will be lighter.

 - When using local transportation, put your backpack inside a waterproof bag, so it will not get dirty or wet (e.g. when the backpack is tied on the bus rooftop, together with chickens, or when it rains).

 - When the equipment is carried by beasts and there is a chance for rain, put your equipment into sealed plastic bags, and insert a thick plastic bag into the equipment bag, and close inside all items.